 Projects and homework will be due on approximately a weekly basis.
 Unless otherwise noted, projects and homework are due at the beginning of the class period indicated on the web page.
 If the due date is a holiday and KU offices are closed, the due date becomes the next class period.
 Late homework assignments are not accepted.
 You must turn in 70% of your assignments on time to receive a passing grade in the course.
 If you have a valid excuse for being late, a new due date will be assigned.

-Please submit your projects and homework using the KU Blackboard system.
+Please submit your projects and homework using the KU Canvas system.
 I will not accept paper listings.

 All project and homework assignments, exams, solutions and handouts you receive in class are linked to the HNRS 190 homepage.
 In general, I will not distribute hard copies of assignments in class.
 All documents will be published using the Adobe PDF standard.

 Pretty simple.
 Follow them and we’ll be great friends!